HarveerDeol/Stock_analysis/README.md

    streamlit run app.py
    ```

-2. Access the web application in your browser (typically http://localhost:8501)
+2. Access the web application in your browser

 3. Use the sidebar to:
    - Select stocks from the S&P 500 list